 Spasticity of Spinal Cord Origin Patients

 The clinical goal is to maintain muscle tone as close to normal as possible, and to minimize the frequency and severity of spasms to the extent possible, without inducing intolerable side effects.
-Very often, the maintenance dose needs to be adjusted during the first few months of therapy while patients adjust to changes in life style due to the alleviation of spasticity.
-During periodic refills of the pump, the daily dose may be increased by 10 – 40%, but no more than 40%, to maintain adequate symptom control.
-The daily dose may be reduced by 10 – 20% if patients experience side effects.
+Very often, the maintenance dose needs to be adjusted during the first few months of therapy while patients adjust to changes in lifestyle due to the alleviation of spasticity.
+During periodic refills of the pump, the daily dose may be increased by 10% to 40%, but no more than 40%, to maintain adequate symptom control.
+The daily dose may be reduced by 10% to 20% if patients experience side effects.
 Most patients require gradual increases in dose over time to maintain optimal response during chronic therapy.
 A sudden large requirement for dose escalation suggests a catheter complication (i.e., catheter kink or dislodgement).

 Maintenance dosage for long term continuous infusion of intrathecal baclofen has ranged from 12 mcg/day to 2,003 mcg/day, with most patients adequately maintained on 300 micrograms to 800 micrograms per day.
-There is limited experience with daily doses greater than 1,00 mcg/day.
-Determination of the optimal Gablofen dose requires individual titration.
+There is limited experience with daily doses greater than 1,000 mcg/day.
+Determination of the optimal GABLOFEN dose requires individual titration.
 The lowest dose with an optimal response should be used.

 Spasticity of Cerebral Origin Patients

-During periodic refills of the pump, the daily dose may be increased by 5 – 20%, but no more than 20%, to maintain adequate symptom control.
-The daily dose may be reduced by 10 – 20% if patients experience side effects.
+During periodic refills of the pump, the daily dose may be increased by 5% to 20%, but no more than 20%, to maintain adequate symptom control.
+The daily dose may be reduced by 10% to 20% if patients experience side effects.
 Many patients require gradual increases in dose over time to maintain optimal response during chronic therapy.
 A sudden large requirement for dose escalation suggests a catheter complication (i.e., catheter kink or dislodgement).